rDuckDev/MediaWiki/README.md

 A collection of resources that help to install MediaWiki as a knowledge management system (KMS).

+**:warning: This project was deprecated on 06/15/2021! :warning:**

+I created the MediaWiki KMS project to help install Parsoid when it ran under NodeJS.
+At that time, the installation instructions felt incomplete and the dependencies felt difficult to reason about.
+Now that Parsoid (the PHP version) ships with MediaWiki, the remainder of my scripts are a rehash of the official Ubuntu, MediaWiki, MediaWiki extensions, and Webmin documentation.
+Therefore, I deprecated this project in favor of the official documentation for each respective project.

 ## Versions

 * [Ubuntu Server 20.04 LTS](https://ubuntu.com/download/server)